Toyama (city)

-Overview
+and a population density of 323 persons per km2.
+Its total area was 1241.77 sqkm.
 The city has been designated an environmental model city by the national government for its efforts to reduce the emission of greenhouse gases.

-Cityscapes

 Geography

 Located in the middle of its prefecture, Toyama is a seaside city by the coast of the Sea of Japan.
 Its municipal territory borders with the Gifu Prefecture and with the municipalities of Imizu, Namerikawa, Tonami, Nanto, Hida and Takayama.

 The nearest towns are Imizu (west), and Namerikawa (east), both by the sea and part of the Toyama urban area.
 The nearest major city is Kanazawa, the capital of Ishikawa Prefecture, which is 65 km away.

 Climate

 Toyama has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 Precipitation is abundant throughout the year, particularly in July, September and from November through January.
 Despite winter in Toyama being relatively mild, its position near the Sea of Japan places it within the heavy snow belt of Japan and on average 3.8 m of snow falls each season, almost all of it from December through March, as well as occasionally experiencing some tremendous amounts of snowfall.